 What route to take

 There are several other routes to take if you want to spend just one day on The Queen Charlotte Track, but I reckon Ship Cove to Endeavour Inlet is the nicest.
-It all comes down to personal preferences of course, but I found this section to be my favorite.
+It all comes down to personal preferences of course, but I found this section to be my favourite.
 I loved the lookout points, the fact that I was far out in the Sounds, very quiet and full of lush vegetation.
 Of course, it goes without saying that if you have the time, you should experience the full 70 km (3-5 days) on the Queen Charlotte Track.

 What you need with you

 You probably guessed that I am going to tell you how much you need waterproof equipment.
 Without it, I would have had a much harder time exploring the Queen Charlotte Track through the rain.
 You need at least 4 litres of water and lots of snacks.
-Make sure you have a big breakfast before you leave for the ferry and eat protein rich food whilst on the track.
+Make sure you have a big breakfast before you leave for the ferry and protein-rich food whilst on the track.
 You can eat once you reach the Furneaux Lodge, but you need to keep your body well fed throughout the hike.

 I suggest dressing up in layers as it can get very hot, very quickly, or the weather can turn sour in no time at all.
 Have comfortable, waterproof footwear (I use my North Face hiking shoes).
 Get a reasonably sized bag to have space for food, water and your extra layers if needed.